 How To Clean a Smelly Dishwasher

 How do I clean and deodorize my dishwasher?

-Our Pros love white vinegar, because it deodorizes as well as cleans.
-The strong vinegar smell that many people dislike dissipates very quickly, taking any unpleasant odors with it.
-However if you’d prefer not to use vinegar, you can use citric acid instead.
-You can purchase citric acid dishwasher tabs, or place 1-2 tablespoons of citric acid powder in the detergent holder, and run your empty dishwasher on a hot cycle.
-Just make sure you always use food grade citric acid.
+White vinegar is a favorite because it deodorizes as well as cleans — the strong smell dissipates quickly, taking unpleasant odors with it.
+If you’d rather not use vinegar, citric acid works too: buy citric acid dishwasher tabs, or put 1-2 tablespoons of food-grade citric acid powder in the detergent holder and run an empty hot cycle.

-The best way is the way that works best for you — it’s that simple!
-Try to use cleaners you have readily available so you don’t have to make any special effort to clean your dishwasher.
-That can be a DIY solution like vinegar, baking soda, or citric acid, or specialist dishwasher cleaning tablets or solutions.
-Try to avoid anything with detergent or harsh chemicals, as repeated use over time can block pipes or damage the dishwasher’s mechanisms.
+The way that works best for you — ideally using cleaners you already have on hand, whether a DIY solution like vinegar, baking soda, or citric acid, or specialist dishwasher tablets.
+Avoid anything with harsh detergents or chemicals, since repeated use can block pipes or damage the dishwasher’s mechanisms.

 Can I run the dishwasher empty to clean it?

-You should always clean the dishwasher while it’s empty, but that isn’t the same thing as simply running a regular cycle with no dishes inside.
-In a pinch, an empty cycle will help keep your dishwasher clean, but it will be much more effective if you put a little cleaning solution inside first.
+You should always clean it while empty, but that’s not the same as just running a regular empty cycle.
+In a pinch an empty cycle helps, but it’s far more effective with a little cleaning solution inside first.

 How do you clean a clogged dishwasher?

-The first step to dealing with a clogged dishwasher is to remove the filter and clean the drain trap.
-Many clogs can be dislodged with baking soda and vinegar (and a little patience).
-You may need to repeat the treatment several times if the blockage is substantial.
-Flush the drain with very hot water between each treatment.
-If the dishwasher remains clogged, it’s time to call in a plumber.
+Start by removing the filter and cleaning the drain trap.
+Many clogs can be dislodged with baking soda and vinegar and a little patience — you may need to repeat several times for a substantial blockage, flushing with very hot water between treatments.
+If it stays clogged, call a plumber.

-Pro Tip: Your dishwasher isn’t the only cleaning appliance that needs some TLC.
+Pro tip: Your dishwasher isn’t the only appliance that needs care.
 Find out how to clean your washing machine.

+How To Clean a Smelly Dishwasher